- Our Culinary Road Trip through Western Ireland

 Smoked salmon is a luxury item in much of the world.
 However, in Western Ireland, smoked salmon is an accessible food item enjoyed by the masses.
 Many tourists buy salmon at the European grocery stores that are all over Ireland.
 However, with a bit of planning, it’s easy and fun to visit smokehouses for the area’s freshest salmon.

 The Burren Smokehouse

 We visited several smokehouses in Europe this summer, but The Burren Smokehouse will always be our first.
 This is the place where we learned about the smoking process (both hot and cold) and tasted freshly smoked salmon.
 Although we weren’t able to see the smoking on a first-hand basis here, we enjoyed the short video shown in the shop.

 The Burren Smokehouse is located at Kincora Road, Lisdoonvarna, County Clare, Ireland.

 We headed straight to Connemara Fisheries after the owners of The Hungry Monk confided that this was their favorite local smokehouse.
 Within minutes of our arrival at the generic looking building in the back of an office park, owner Thomas Sommerville greeted us and gave us a personal tour of the smokehouse.
-He showed us the smokers where they cold smoke salmon Ireland and Scotland.
-The fish is smoked with oak and beech chips for 12 hours at 28 degrees celsius.
+He showed us the smokers where they cold smoke salmon from Ireland and Scotland with oak and beech chips for 12 hours at 28 degrees Celsius.
 A multi-generational fishing family, the Sommervilles started the smokehouse over 30 years ago.
 We were pleasantly shocked when Sommerville gifted us with a huge package of smoked salmon.
 We’d show you a picture of the salmon, but we took one bite and it suddenly disappeared into our stomachs.
 Oops!